 - Library

 - Counseling Center

 - Writing Center

 - Dining Hall

 - Quadrangle steps (seniors only)

-- Computer Lab (if a teacher is present and space is available)

 Students must be in one of the above areas when the bell rings to begin a period, remain there for the entire period, and follow all rules for that area.
 Except in the cafeteria, students must remain quiet.
 Students may not leave one area and enter another without written permission.